fermyon/developer/content/events/2024-open-source-summit-na.md

 title = "Open Source Summit NA '24" date = "2023-03-04T00:00:01Z"
 description = "We're excited to be heading back to Open Source Summit NA '24 in Seattle this year!
 Start out the conference with our PM MacKenzie Olson & Engineer Kate Goldenring as they cover \"Revolutionizing Cloud Native: WebAssembly's Role in Serverless Kubernetes\" on Tuesday afternoon at 2:15PM.
 Then, on Wednesday you can find Kate again at her talk \"A Greener, Cost-Effective Cloud with Serverless WebAssembly\" at 2:55PM, and end the day with intro content to WebAssembly in CEO Matt Butcher and Head of Community Karen Chu's session \"
- Phippy’s Field Guide to Wasm\" on Wednesday at 4:55 PM."

 [extra]
 type = "event"